Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L04_Create_Flow.md

 model-driven Knowledge Admin app for your client Fabrikam.
 Your client has requested an automation that should run weekly without user involvement.
-You can’t schedule a workflow without custom code so you will need to use a Microsoft Power Automate.
+You can’t schedule a workflow without custom code so you will need to use a Microsoft Power Automate flow.
 In this lab, you will create a flow to run weekly and test the flow.

 **Important Note:** This lab will provide you with an actual Office 365 tenant